Skip to content

 • Headless by default — Minimal resource usage

-Current architecture supports: - 10+ concurrent agents per MCP server - 1000+ test runs in vault (limited by filesystem) - Multiple LLM providers with fallback
+Current architecture supports: - 10+ concurrent agents per MCP server (configurable) - Distributed workers via Redis task queue - Horizontal scaling — Multiple MCP servers behind load balancer - 1000+ test runs in vault (limited by filesystem) - Multiple LLM providers with automatic fallback